OsamaAmg/Arabic-transliteration-extension/README.md

 **Made with ❤️ for the Arabic-speaking community**

-*Real-time Arabic transliteration - bridging languages, connecting cultures*
+*HarfSync - Real-time Arabic transliteration, bridging languages, connecting cultures*